-The UN is frequently underfunded.
+The UN is notoriously underfunded.
 Shortfalls and budget cuts for aid programmes or relief missions have become the norm.
-Meanwhile Hollywood and the rest of the entertainment industry report record earnings.
+At the same time, Hollywood and the rest of the entertainment industry report record earnings.
 The Disney Company has earned $55.1 billion in total for the fiscal year of 2017.
 The studio’s entertainment segment made over $8 billion, thanks to Marvel’s superhero universe and the Star Wars galaxy.

 2. It’s (relatively) cheap

-If movies and TV shows are considered to be too expensive to start with, then the UN should sell books.
-They can be produced and published budget friendly in electronic form.
-Selling E-Books online would cut the distribution costs dramatically.
-Additionally, many well-known books are in the public domain, therefore freely available with no license fee or any other copyright issues attached.
+In the beginning, the UN would have to make some serious financial investment to establish itself on the global market, but the gain and the benefits could easily outweigh the risks.
+If movies and TV shows are deemed to be too expensive to start with, the UN could sell books.
+Thanks to the digital progress, books can be produced and distributed budget friendly in electronic form.
+Selling E-Books online would cut the production costs dramatically.
+Additionally, many well-known books are in the public domain and therefore freely available with no license fee or any other copyright issues attached.
 The UN would be able to publish stories written by Shakespeare, Jane Austen, Edgar Allan Poe, H. G. Wells and many more.

-Even the development of video games has become affordable, thanks to the mobile phone and tablet market.
+Even the development of video games has become affordable, thanks to the mobile phone market and a variety of streaming services.
 Crowdfunding platforms like Kickstarter are popular places to find supporters.
 While the UN is already using the website for its aid programmes, a different approach could turn out to be more successful in the long term.

 3. Increasing awareness and social relevance

 Brand recognition is not necessarily something the United Nations has a problem with.
 Celebrities like Emma Watson are already supporting UN campaigns and social causes.
-But entertainment products could help the organization to broaden its audience and reach people who normally wouldn’t bother with the UN and its mission.
+But entertainment products could help the organization to broaden its audience and reach people who normally wouldn’t care about the UN and its mission.